runny-yolk/fquery/README.md

 fQuery('.containers')('att', 'data-val');
 ```

 No matter what property you're getting, fQuery will always take the value from the first element and return it.

+#### Getters (Chainable)

 The exception to this is if the property is an element, an array, or an array-like object (an object with a property called `length` of type `number`)

 ```javascript
 // jQuery